whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-08-Conscious-Box-June-2015-Review.md

 <DD>2 sample tubs, .2oz each, Value $.50 cents?</DD>
 </DL>

-<p>This Unrefined Shea Butter is 100% natural and is excellent for moisturizing dry skin.
+<p>This Unrefined Shea Butter is 100% natural and is targeted to moisturize dry skin.
 Some reviews said that the smell is bad, but I didn't find that true at all, at least with my 2 samples.
-They smell like shea butter period.
+They smell like shea butter, period.
 I'm happy that they included 2, but a full size product would have been more appreciated, especially since the value is low and I purchased the Plus Box, just saying.</p>
 <br>

 <center><img src='/images/ConsciousBoxJune2015Snacks.jpg'></center>